hozkah/hozkah/README.md

 # 💫 About Me:
-💫 About me:<br><br>I'm Os_car, a computer Scientist by profession with a strong passion for software engineering, network and systems administration, cybersecurity, and cloud technologies.<br><br>As a tech enthusiast, designing practical solutions that solve real-world problems through technology has been my key motivation.
+<br><br>I'm Os_car, a computer Scientist by profession with a strong passion for software engineering, network and systems administration, cybersecurity, and cloud technologies.<br><br>As a tech enthusiast, designing practical solutions that solve real-world problems through technology has been my key motivation.
 My experience spans full-stack web development, database systems, networking, and IT infrastructure, with a growing interest in AI-driven applications and secure system design.<br>

 ## 🌐 Socials: